-None cannot get or achieve everything in lifetime.
+None can get or achieve everything in lifetime.
 There is no point in running after things that we don’t genuinely need and making our life miserable by filling it up with tension.
-There are other things in life that need our tie and attention.
+There are other things in life that need our time and attention.
 It is always better to prioritize our needs and desires, lead a simpler life and pay attention to matters that merit our attention more, before it is too late.